ScratchAddons/ScratchAddons/.github/CONTRIBUTING.md

 # Contributing guidelines

-For anyone who knows JavaScript basics: feel free to contribute to this repository!
+Whether you want to send us feedback, fix a problem, create a new addon, or something else, feel free to contribute!
 Our code is open source.

+You can learn more about the types of contributions you can make [here](https://scratchaddons.com/docs/faq/#contributing).

 Be sure to follow our [code of conduct](https://github.com/ScratchAddons/ScratchAddons/blob/master/.github/CODE_OF_CONDUCT.md).

 ## Reporting bugs and suggesting features

 Found a bug?
-You can open an [issue](https://github.com/ScratchAddons/ScratchAddons/issues) to report it!
-But first, be sure to check if it was already reported by using the search bar [here](https://github.com/ScratchAddons/ScratchAddons/issues).
+Have an idea?
+You can open an [issue](https://github.com/ScratchAddons/ScratchAddons/issues) to report bugs and send feedback!
+But first, be sure to [search for existing issues](https://github.com/ScratchAddons/ScratchAddons/issues).
 If there are no similar issues, you can create a new one.
 We will take a look at it.

-Also, feel free to ask questions, suggest new features, and more.

-Another way to suggest an idea or to ask a question is to start a [discussion](https://github.com/ScratchAddons/ScratchAddons/discussions).
+You can also suggest ideas or ask questions in [Discussions](https://github.com/ScratchAddons/ScratchAddons/discussions).

-## Making contributions
+## Contributing code

-Contributions are welcome!
-If you know how to fix an issue, you can create a pull request to propose the necessary changes which we can then add to Scratch Addons.
+If you are familiar with JavaScript, HTML, and CSS, you can contribute by fixing bugs, making adjustments, or adding features.
+Just follow the steps below to open a pull request to propose your changes which we can then add to Scratch Addons.

 ### Learn more about making addons